cmu-delphi/www-main/README.md

    - `local=TRUE` similar to `-D` to process draft files
    - `run_hugo=FALSE` to manually run hugo
    - `build_rmd=TRUE` force a (re)build of the Rmd pages
+1. Alternatively, run `npm run build:blog`
 1. Run Hugo server as usual

-blogdown also has an integrated server `blogdown::serve_site()` which will render RMarkdown files on the fly and does a similar thing as `hugo server -D`
+blogdown also has an integrated server `blogdown::serve_site()` which will render RMarkdown files on the fly and does a similar thing as `hugo server -D`.
+A shortcut is available through `npm run start:blog`.

 #### Adding a new blog post